-- You must fill out and return the attached release form to attend this class.
-Click here for the form.
-NOTE: Your dog must be at least 2 years old – No exceptions will be made.
+- You must fill out and return the release form to attend this class.
+NOTE: Your dog must be at least 2 years old – NO exceptions will be made.

-- Proof that your dog is up-to-date on all shots and has had an annual check up within a year.
+- Provide proof that your dog is up-to-date on all shots and has had an annual check up within a year.

 - Payment of the Pit Crew Training Deposit – We require a $150 deposit.
 The deposit will be returned if you volunteer 15 times within one year of graduation.
 Pay Pit Crew training deposit online here!

 Please scan these materials and email to firstname.lastname@example.org or mail them to Love-A-Bull at P.O.
 Box 18792 Austin, TX 78760.